simplyadrian/cookbook-iis-simplyadrian/README.md

 iis-nativex Cookbook
 ====================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook configures a windows server with IIS roles and features for NativeX purposes

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
-#### packages
+#### cookbooks
-- `toaster` - iis-nativex needs toaster to brown your bagel.
+- `windows` - iis-nativex needs windows to install features and pacakages.

 Attributes
 ----------
-TODO: List your cookbook attributes here.

-e.g.
 #### iis-nativex::default
 <table>
   <tr>